hudsonrio/hudsonrio.github.io/_posts/2016-8-02-Citibike.md

 title: What is Big Data, and What Does it Have to Say about the Citibike Gender Gap?
 ---

-This post explores how, using "the cloud" (Amazon AWS clusters) and Hive (a query interface on top of Hadoop) I explored the demographics of New York's Citibike system, especially Citibike's gender gap.
-Fortunately, there is a large (> 10GBs), anonymized, [publicly available dataset](https://www.citibikenyc.com/system-data) of **all bike rides from 2013-2016** with which we can explore the system.
+This mini-post explores how, using "the cloud" (Amazon AWS clusters) and Hive (a query interface on top of Hadoop) I explored the demographics of New York's Citibike system, using this example to write a piece in plain english about what "Big Data" means in practice.

 ## Context